Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

 (ii) a post-SCF calculation of the remaining energy using an on-top pair-density functional.
 In the current implementation, the on-top pair-density functionals are translated (t) or fully translated (ft) :cite:`Carlson2015` LSDA-type or GA-type exchange correlation functionals.
 For example: tLSDA, tPBE, tBLYP, trevPBE and tOPBE for translated functionals, and ftLSDA, ftPBE, ftBLYP, ftrevPBE and ftOPBE for fully-translated functionals.
-Hybrid functionals (see the :kword:`LAMBda` keyword ) and functionals with scaled exchange and correlation (see the :kword:`DFCF`) are also available.
+Hybrid functionals (see keyword :kword:`LAMBda` )
+and functionals with scaled exchange and correlation (see keyword :kword:`DFCF`) are also available.
 As multiconfigurational wave functions are used as input quantities, spin and space symmetry are correctly conserved.

 The molecular orbitals and one- and two-body density matrices are read from the :file:`JOBIPH` (or :file:`JOBOLD`) file